streamdata-gallery-organizations/netatmo/_listings/netatmo/setpersonsaway-get-postman.md

             "body": {
               "mode": "raw"
             },
             "description": "Sets a person as 'Away' or the Home as 'Empty'.
-The event will be added to the user’s timeline."
+The event will be added to the user???s timeline."
           },
           "response": [
             {